Exploring how oral health professional education can be delivered effectively in a wide range of contexts.

 Human Diseases and the importance of complex medical histories in dental education

-This series of studies is led by Dr Phil Atkin, and explores the importance of chairside learning in dental schools with respect to human diseases, and seeks to develop consensus in relation to human diseases teaching.
+This series of studies was led by Dr Phil Atkin, and explores the importance of chairside learning in dental schools with respect to human diseases, and seeks to develop consensus in relation to human diseases teaching.

 Comparison of Oral Surgery teaching across the UK